Home » Tax News » IRS Collections » What Assets Can the IRS Seize?

 Wages and Paychecks

 If you’re a W-2 employee, the IRS can garnish a portion of your paycheck on an ongoing basis until the debt is satisfied.
-This means that they can legally order your employer to withdraw a percentage of your salary to pay off your tax debt.
-A portion of your wages is exempt based on your filing status and number of dependents, but there’s no upper limit on how much time the levy can remain in place.
+This means that they can legally order your employer to withdraw a percentage of your salary to pay off your tax bill.
+A portion of your wages is exempt based on your filing status and number of dependents.
+However, there’s no upper limit on how much time the levy can remain in place.
 This can be a significant financial burden, as the levy continues until the tax debt is fully paid.

-The IRS also has the authority to seize other forms of income, including rental income, Social Security benefits, and even commissions.
-However, the IRS typically cannot seize the death benefit itself unless it has already been paid out and is part of the taxpayer’s estate.
+The IRS also has the authority to seize other forms of income, including self-employed income, rent from tenants, accounts receivable, Social Security benefits, and even commissions.
+However, the IRS typically cannot seize the death benefit itself.
+That is unless it has already been paid out and is part of the taxpayer’s estate.
 Additionally, term life insurance policies without a cash value are generally not subject to seizure.

 Bank Accounts